Proofs of Proof-of-Stake with Sublinear Complexity: Proof-of-Stake Ethereum Light Clients

 \section{Proof-of-Stake Ethereum Light Clients}

-The bisection games presented in Section~\ref{sec.bisection} can be applied to a variety of PoS consensus protocols to efficiently catch up with current consensus decisions.
-In this section we present an instantiation for PoS Ethereum.
-We also detail how to utilize the latest epoch committee obtained from bisection games to build a full-featured Ethereum JSON-RPC.
+The bisection games presented in Sec.~\ref{sec.bisection} can be applied to a variety of PoS consensus protocols to efficiently catch up with current consensus decisions.
+In this section we present an instantiation for Ethereum.
+We also detail how to utilize the latest epoch committee to build a full-featured Ethereum JSON-RPC.
 This allows for existing wallets such as MetaMask to use our construction without making any changes.
 Our implementation can be a drop-in replacement to obtain better decentralization and performance.

-Our PoPoS protocol for PoS Ethereum does not require any changes to the consensus layer, as PoS Ethereum already provisions for sync committees in the way we introduced in Section~\ref{sec.sequences}.
+Our PoPoS protocol for Ethereum does not require any changes to the consensus layer, as Ethereum already provisions for sync committees in the way we introduced in Sec.~\ref{sec.sequences}.